ostrebko/car_clf/readme.md

 ## Introduction
 <p>
 The classification of cars by model is an actual problem and finds application in business and in ensuring safety.
-The solution of this problem with using machine learning models can be carried out if a lot of time is spent on classification, for example, when processing databases, or the object is in the field of view for a short time, which is not enough to identify the object.
-As an example, the recognizing of the number and model of the car in any application or during the operation of the security system.<br>
+The solution to this problem by using machine learning models can be carried out if a lot of time is spent on classification, for example, when processing databases or the object is in the field of view for a short time, which is not enough to identify the object.
+As an example, the recognizing the number and model of the car in any application or during the operation of the security system.<br>

 <p align="center">
   <img src="https://antes-nn.ru/wp-content/uploads/2020/11/grafic_car2.jpg" height="200" title="Work with databases">